Using a Deep Learning Model to Simulate Human Stock Trader's Methods of Chart Analysis: Conclusion

 \section{Conclusion}

 In this paper, a deep learning model is used to simulate how professional technical analysts trade by looking at the stock charts.
-Three labels were assigned according to whether a stock increased or decreased by equal to or more than 10\% and whether the stock had less than 10\% change in price within the given days.
+Three labels were assigned according to whether a stock increased or decreased by equal to or more than 10\% or 20\% and whether the stock had less than 10\% or 20\% change in price within the given days.
 A Resnet model with a window size of 600 was used to predict the labels.
-A sample weighted loss function and thresholding, which allows the trading of stocks that has softmax logit value larger than a threshold, were deployed to increase the probability of the prediction.
-Backtesting on years 2020 to 2022 shows that the proposed approach in this paper generates a profit of more than 49\% on the Korea market, and more than 40\% on the US stock market.
+To increase the probability of the prediction, only stocks that has softmax logit value larger than a chosen threshold were traded.
+Backtesting on years 2020 to 2022 shows that the proposed approach in this paper outperforms index benchmarks.
+On Korea market it gave return of 75.36\% having Sharpe ratio of 1.57, which far exceeds the market return by 36\% and 0.61.
+On US market it gives total return of 35.54\% with Sharpe ratio of 0.61, which outperforms other benchmarks such as NASDAQ, S\&P500, DOW JONES index by 17.69\% and 0.27, although it fails to outperform AMEX index.
 As far as we know, this paper is the first to utilize softmax logits of deep learning models in trading schemes with recent backtest results that far exceeds the market return.
-And this study suggests that setting a 5-day stop-loss period is advantageous for existing small-scale retail chart traders."